SimonSchaub/FreeDate/README.md

 # FreeDate
-A free Dating Platform designed to bring people together and based on a peer to peer system.
+A free Dating Platform designed to bring people together, based on a peer to peer system.